Plague

 How should workers decontaminate themselves if they think they have been exposed to plague bacteria?

-What cleaning and disinfection procedures should be utilized in facilities that treat plague patients or handle the bodies of patients who have died from plague?
+What cleaning and disinfection procedures should be utilized in facilities that treat plague patients?

 The principles of Standard Precautions are generally applied for the cleaning, disinfection, and sterilization of equipment and environmental control in facilities.
-For more information, refer to the following:
+One study found that diluted hypochlorite (bleach) was effective in killing Yersinia pestis on hard, non-porous surfaces.

 Laboratory Workers